Snowflake-Labs/sfquickstarts/site/sfguides/src/geo-for-machine-learning/machine-learning-using-geospatial.md

 In this quickstart guide, we will show you how to read geospatial data from unstructured sources such as GeoTiffs and Shapefiles to prepare features for a machine learning model using Snowflake and popular Python geospatial libraries.

 You will learn how to join data from different sources to help predict the presence of groundwater.
-Although the prediction step itself is out of scope for this lab, you will learn how to ingest data from raster files and shapefiles and combine them using nearst neighbour approach.
+Although the prediction step itself is out of scope for this lab, you will learn how to ingest data from raster files and shapefiles and combine them using nearest neighbour approach.

 In this lab, we will use the following sources:
 - Elevation map from [United States Geological Survey](https://www.usgs.gov/).